What type of computer memory to use in a memory upgrade

 Another option would be to use a third-party software utility or online service that can provide details about the components in your computer.
-This type of utility will usually scan your computer and provide a detailed report of everything in your computer, including specifications for the type of memory your computer has in it.
-We suggest using the Crucial System Scanner utility, which is a free utility to scan your computer and give you computer memory details including available memory slots.
+These utilities can scan your computer and give a detailed report of everything in your computer, including memory.
+For example, the Crucial System Scanner is a free utility to scan your computer and give you computer memory details including available memory slots.

 Visually examine the memory

 Below is a short list of what you should look for or determine when trying to determine the memory your computer has or needs.

 What type of memory does the computer use?
-Some examples of the different memory types include: DDR-SDRAM, DDR2-SDRAM, DIMM, DRAM, EDO, FPM, SDRAM, LIMM, RDRAM (RAMBUS), RIMM, SIMM, and SODIMM.
-Often many computers today use a variant of DIMM/SDRAM memory.
+Some examples of the different memory types include DDR-SDRAM, DDR2-SDRAM, DIMM, DRAM, EDO, FPM, SDRAM, LIMM, RDRAM (RAMBUS), RIMM, SIMM, and SODIMM.
+Today's computers usually use a variant of DIMM/SDRAM memory.